Brightspot CMS User Guide

 Google Tool Authenticator

 The Google Tool Authenticator uses Google Identity as the identify provider.
-For more information about this service, see Authentication at Google.
+For more information about this service, see Authentication methods at Google.

 Using the following table as a reference, complete the fields as needed.